lucaststsutsumi/ng-photo-perfil/README.md

 - In the future be used as an example, together with other projects, of my proposal to create a technology area that helps all internal / external activities.

-- Be the first step towards my world conquest, HAHAHAHAHA =).
+- Be the first step towards my world conquest, HAHAHAHAHA :smiling_imp:.

 ## Setup and Commands to run
 ### For final Users